 - i.
-National Forest Monitoring Systems should be guided by:

-- a.
-Intergovernmental Panel on Climate Change

-- b.
-The Kyoto Protocol

-- c.
-The United Nations Convention on Biodiversity and Desertification

-- d.
-All the above
+National Forest Monitoring Systems should be guided by: - a.
+Intergovernmental Panel on Climate Change - b.
+The Kyoto Protocol - c.
+The United Nations Convention on Biodiversity and Desertification - d.
+All the above iii.

-- ii.
 National Forest Monitoring Systems should be:

 - a.
 Transparent

 - b.
 Consistent over time

 - c.
 Suitable for Measurement Reporting and Verification (MRV)

 - d.
 All the above

-- iii.
-National Forest Monitoring Systems should be:

 - a.
 Applied at a regional level

 - b.
 Applied at a national level

 - c.
-Applied sub-nationally as an interim measure (moving to a national
+Applied sub-nationally as an interim measure (moving to a national system)

-- system)

 - d.
 Answers b and c